talesofcarter/taskflow/readme.md

 To run TaskFlow locally, ensure you have the following:

 1. A local server (e.g., Live Server for VS Code).\*\*
-2. Font Awesome for social media icons in the footer (include via CDN: <script src="https://kit.fontawesome.com/your-kit-id.js" crossorigin="anonymous"></script>).
+2. Font Awesome for social media icons in the footer accessible via CDN.
 3. Basic knowledge of HTML, CSS, and JavaScript for customization.\*\*

 ## Installation